henryhaotian/LLM-BT/README.md

 This is the project repository for the paper:
 LLM-BT: Performing Robotic Adaptive Tasks based on Large Language Models and Behavior Trees (ICRA2024)
 The DOI of paper: https://doi.org/10.1109/ICRA57147.2024.10610183
+## Run LLM-BT in Linux:
 The BTs-Update algorithm is developed based on https://btirai.github.io/youbot.
-## Run in Linux:
 1. Install Dependencies:
     &emsp;Open terminal:
          &emsp; &emsp;sudo apt-get install build-essential libgl1-mesa-dev python3-tk qtdeclarative5-dev